stumbino/ReactBoilerplate/README.md

 # ReactBoilerplate
-# A simple react boiler plate that utilizes the css loaders and the javascript loaders.
+# A simple react boilerplate that utilizes the css loaders and the javascript loaders.
+The project also is using the new Webpack2.